 - Current dividend yields relative to other yield-oriented investments (e.g., bonds, utility stocks and other high-income investments);

-- Dividend payout ratios as a percent of REIT FFO (see above for discussion of FFO and AFFO);
+- Dividend payout ratios as a percent of REIT FFO (see below for discussion of FFO and AFFO);

 - Management quality and corporate structure; and